You can get tax relief on private pension contributions worth up to 100% of your annual earnings.

 If someone else pays into your pension

-When someone else (eg your partner) pays into your pension, you automatically get tax relief at 20% if your pension provider claims it for you (relief at source).
+When someone else (for example your partner) pays into your pension, you automatically get tax relief at 20% if your pension provider claims it for you (relief at source).

 If you’re in a workplace pension that allows other people to contribute you may need to claim the tax relief on those contributions - call or write to HMRC.